Leon-ZXiang/AI-Design-and-Deployment-Risks---Final-Project-main/README.md

 > AI-assisted financial research summary workflow for internal analysts at
 > NovaVest.
 It ingests public company disclosures (SEC filings, earnings
 > transcripts), generates first-draft summaries via LLM, runs 7 mandatory
-> controls, collects human sign-offs, and routes each run to one of four
+> controls, collects human sign-offs, and routes each run to one of five
 > release outcomes before the output can be used beyond draft support.

 Implementation of the frozen NovaVest spec — controls, sample cases, decision